- Locate Taskstream assignments in your course

 Instructors enter the Taskstream interface the same way students do – via a Taskstream link in the course.

 The location of the Taskstream link varies by program, but can typically be found in the Submit Assignments area, along with other assignment dropboxes.
-A Taskstream link can be identified with the logo shown in Figure 1.
+A Taskstream link can be identified with the logo shown below.

 DRF stands for "Directed Response Folio".
 A DRF is a collection of critical assessments across a variety of courses.
 Depending on the program, there may be several DRFs available in Taskstream.
 If there are any questions about which DRF to access within a course, please contact program leaders.

 The current DRF for your program is listed below:

 - For the Educational Doctorate (EdD) program: Concordia Ed.D.
 Portfolio